kammitama5/kammitama5.github.io/_posts/2018-10-15-Monday-October-15th.md

   our boat; they were at that race.
 I did mostly trim and grinding, but every time I am on the boat, I learn so much!
   I also saw Zenji, Ellison's boat, on the water.
 I like that when you're sailing, it doesn't matter; you can have your piece of mind, regardless of your social status on land.
 It's liberating.
+- Talking to people who aren't in tech 24/7 is also great.
+Two of the ladies on my boat asked me what a "hackathon" was, saying it sounded "like a spitting contest".
+That cracked me up, but it was also refreshing.
+A bunch of them are sailing to the Isthmus coming up, and I had signed up for that, but I can't take a long period of time (ie more than a day) off at the moment.
+Not until at least the end of November.

 ## Anyways
 - Trudging ahead with the new week!